Alice Millard: Pasadena

 George and Alice Millard moved to Pasadena after George's retirement in 1913.
 The couple converted a bungalow on Huntington Drive in South Pasadena into a book salon.
 When George died in 1918, Alice carried on with their book-buying business, along with antique furniture.
 She commissioned Frank Lloyd Wright.
 According to Ritchie, "Wright was not interested in doing a traditional house on the traditional flat lot in a respective neighborhood which Alice had already purchased.
 He searched the area and found a tree-covered ravine leading into the Arroyo which he persuaded Alice to buy.
 He snugly fit the house therein."

-Alice Millard was “one of the most important American booksellers of the 20th century, advising, teaching, and influencing such affluent disciples as William Andrews Clark, Templeton Crocker, Caroline Boeing Poole, and Estelle Doheny."
+Alice Millard was described as “one of the most important American booksellers of the 20th century, advising, teaching, and influencing such affluent disciples as William Andrews Clark, Templeton Crocker, Caroline Boeing Poole, and Estelle Doheny."

 She died in 1938.
 Much of the Millards’ collection of books was given to the Huntington Library.